votrunghan/SynologyDDNSCloudflareMultidomain/README.md

-Synology DDNS Cloudflare with multidomains and subdomains
+Synology DDNS Cloudflare or DDNS Arcdns.tech with multidomains and subdomains
 ========================

 Description